Affiliate links on Android Authority may earn us a commission. Learn more.

 But the camera package is arguably the most hit-and-miss aspect of the phone…

 In general, the daylight pictures offer punchy colors with solid white balance, though details are on the oversharp side and exposure can be too bright on occasion.
 The phone’s large primary image sensor and excellent stabilization help out in lower-light environments.
 That said, exposure and dynamic range suffer in dim light, even when using night mode.
 And forget about zoom here; there’s no dedicated telephoto camera and ASUS’ digital upscaling isn’t much good.
 You’re capped at about 2x.

 The ultrawide camera is similarly hit-and-miss.
 It’s not too wide and relatively distortion-free, but it’s a noisier and less detailed affair than the main sensor.
 The selfie camera is also so-so.
-In good lighting, you’ll mostly be pleased by the front camera’s exposure and textures.
-Though again, the phone can be heavy on post-processing, resulting in oversaturated colors and haloing in some instances.
+You’ll mostly be pleased by the front camera’s exposure and textures in good lighting.
+Again, the phone can be heavy on post-processing, resulting in oversaturated colors and haloing in some instances.
 However, weaker lighting sees quality nose dive into a blurry mess.
-Likewise, portrait mode looks nice but doesn’t offer rock solid edge detection.
+Likewise, portrait mode looks nice but doesn’t offer rock-solid edge detection.

 It’s not that the Zenfone 9’s cameras are bad as such, but they are too inconsistent at this price.
 If you’re really looking for an affordable photography powerhouse, you’d be better served by the entry-level flagships from Google or Samsung.